 Salvadoran bonds tumble after ouster of top judges, prosecutor

-NEW YORK, May 3 (Reuters) - El Salvador's sovereign debt was pummeled in financial markets on Monday, after President Nayib Bukele's coalition voted over the weekend to remove all the judges in the country's highest court and followed by ousting the top prosecutor.
+NEW YORK, May 3 (Reuters) - El Salvador's sovereign debt tumbled on Monday after a push by President Nayib Bukele's coalition to oust all judges in the highest court and its top prosecutor fanned fears over the government's expected deal with the International Monetary Fund.

 The vote shortly after midnight into Sunday to dismiss Attorney General Raul Melara followed a new legislative majority's vote on Saturday night to oust all of the judges who sit in the constitutional chamber of the nation's Supreme Court.

-U.S. Vice President Kamala Harris said on Twitter that the move by the National Assembly was concerning and that an independent judiciary was "critical to a healthy democracy - and to a strong economy."
+U.S. Vice President Kamala Harris said on Twitter late on Sunday that the move by the National Assembly was concerning and that an independent judiciary was "critical to a healthy democracy - and to a strong economy."

+On Monday, the Biden administration said it plans to engage with Bukele to encourage "more constructive behavior."

+The United States is the member with the highest voting power at the IMF.

-The Chinese Embassy in El Salvador tweeted that it took note of the situation and was "convinced that the Salvadoran people have the ability and wisdom to handle their own internal affairs."
+The Chinese Embassy in El Salvador tweeted on Monday afternoon that it took note of the situation.

+Earlier in April, Fitch said it expected El Salvador's debt-to-GDP to rise to 91.8% this year, up from nearly 89.2% in 2020 and 70% in 2019, flagging that its negative outlook reflected a deterioration in debt sustainability.

 ((rodrigo.campos@reuters.com;; +1 (332) 219-1131;; Reuters Messaging: http://www.twitter.com/rodrigocampos))